 Next, read up on each trading platform’s offerings.
 Typically, brokerage accounts let investors buy a broader variety of assets but you should always double-check.
 Once you have opened an account, which is free to do, you will transfer funds into it to buy investments.

 The Most Important Thing To Watch Out For Fees

-There are a variety of fees associated with an open brokerage account which will largely be depending on the broker that manages the account.
+There are a variety of fees associated with an open brokerage account employee monitoring tools which will largely be depending on the broker that manages the account.
 Include the account maintenance fee, which is a monthly, quarterly, or annual fee charged by some brokers, and commissions, which are the fees paid to the broker to execute a trade.
 Here’s a closer look at the steps it takes to take to open an account: